orca-so/xorca/ts-scripts/README.md

 # xORCA TypeScript Scripts

 This directory contains TypeScript scripts for interacting with the xORCA staking program on Solana devnet.
+These scripts provide a complete interface for all staking operations, program management, and monitoring functionality.

 ## 🚀 Quick Start